CRYPT-ON-IT/policies_hardening_interface/README.md

 ### On macOS

-All details about macOS Hardening project is on this repository : https://github.com/ataumo/macos_hardening
+All details about Tethys is on this repository : https://github.com/ataumo/macos_hardening

 #### How can I use Tethys ?